seankmartin/skm-foam/projects/simuran.md

 # SIMURAN

-Many considerations listed on my Github.

-I have a package called SIMURAN that is designed to help simplify large analysis in Python.
-I will see if I can get this to a state where it would be publishable.
-It certainly seems useful for Axona data.
-The big question is can it be used for other data, such as neuropixels for example.
-If it can, it may well be a goer!

-Really I think the big push for this would be getting good use cases out there.

 Here is a paper on a tool - I should also definitely check this out https://www.nature.com/articles/nmeth.3041

 The main aim of SIMURAN is to remove the need for people to code standard data management, file selection methods, batch coding, multiprocessing, etc. and simply focus on the analysis that they want to perform, facilitating performing large analyses on multi-region data.
 To use it, one provides the program with a description of their data, how to load that data if it is not an already supported format, what analysis to perform on the data, and what to save from the analysis (by default it saves everything).

-My original idea to do this was to extend neurochat, but neurochat is ill-suited to performing comparisons and handling data from multiple brain regions - such as comparing the LFPs from SUB and RSC.

 The program is heavily inspired by: